-Dr. Waasdorp publishes on school-based bullying prevention/intervention, forms of bullying and victimization, children’s coping with bullying, teachers’ and parents’ responses to bullying, positive social and emotional development, and the impact of a school’s climate on a child’s development.
-She also has authored numerous book chapters on bullying and cyberbullying.
+Dr. Waasdorp publishes peer-reviewed manuscripts on school-based bullying prevention/intervention, forms of bullying and victimization, children’s coping with bullying, teachers’ and parents’ responses to bullying, positive social and emotional development, and the impact of a school’s climate on a child’s development.
+She also has authored a book for teachers on bullying prevention as well as numerous book chapters on bullying and cyberbullying.

 BA, Muhlenberg College (Psychology), 2002

 MSEd, University of Pennsylvania (Counseling and Psychological Services), 2003